George Pullman: Pullman sleeping car

 In 1869, Pullman bought out the Detroit Car and Manufacturing Company.
 Pullman bought the patents and business of his eastern competitor, the Central Transportation Company in 1870.
 In the spring of 1871, Pullman, Andrew Carnegie, and others bailed out the financially troubled Union Pacific; they took positions on its board of directors.
 By 1875, the Pullman firm owned $100,000 worth of patents, had 700 cars in operation, and had several hundred thousand dollars in the bank.

+On February 25, 1881 Pullman posted a newspaper notice that stated he had formed a syndicate to buy controlling stock in the Northern Pacific Railroad.
+The syndicate, led by Pullman, was named the Oregon Improvement Company and key members were Pullman and William J. Endicott, Jr. The syndicate was led by Henry Villard who stated in his memoirs that he could not be a member of the syndicate for legal reasons.
+Henry Villard convinced Frederic Billings, the president of Northern Pacific Railroad, to sell his shares to the syndicate which acquired 60% of the railroad.
+Billings sold 50,000 shares that he had purchased for $1.50 and sold for $50 per share.
+Billings was in poor health and had Brights disease and was convinced he should retire.
+Henry Villard became the new president of the Northern Pacific Railroad.
+Soon after this, the towns of Pullman and Endicott in Whitman County, Washington State were named for the two key members of the Oregon Improvement Company.
+The intention at the time was probably to encourage the Northern Pacific Railroad to build a railroad line to Whitman County in Washington State.

 In 1887, Pullman designed and established the system of "vestibuled trains," with cars linked by covered gangways instead of open platforms.
 The vestibules were first put in service on the Pennsylvania Railroad trunk lines.

 The French social scientist Paul de Rousiers (1857–1934), who visited Chicago in 1890, wrote of Pullman's manufacturing complex, "Everything is done in order and with precision.
 One feels that some brain of superior intelligence, backed by a long technical experience, has thought out every possible detail."